Recoskie/JDasm/docs/Basics.md

 <br />

-To change a really long binary number to hex like.
+To change a really long binary number to hex-like.

 <br />